zip2zip: Inference-Time Adaptive Tokenization via Online Compression: Experiments

 \subsection{Token Efficiency}

-Given an input text $x$ and a tokenizer, we define \emph{token efficiency} $ \eta := \frac{\mathrm{Bytes}(x)}{\mathrm{Tokens}(x)} $ as the average number of bytes represented by each token, where $\mathrm{Bytes}(x)$ refers to the number of bytes in the UTF-8 encoding of $x$.
+Given an input text $x$ and a tokenizer, we define the \emph{token efficiency} $ \eta := \frac{\mathrm{Bytes}(x)}{\mathrm{Tokens}(x)} $ as the average number of bytes represented by each token (also called \textit{compression ratio}), where $\mathrm{Bytes}(x)$ refers to the number of bytes in the UTF-8 encoding of $x$.
 This measures how compactly a tokenizer encodes input text—higher values of $\eta$ indicate more efficient tokenization.
 We evaluate token efficiency using the tokenizers of four LLMs—Llama-3~\citep{grattafiori2024llama3herdmodels}, Qwen-2~\citep{qwen2}, Phi-4~\citep{abdin2024phi4technicalreport}, and Gemma-3~\citep{gemmateam2025gemma3technicalreport}—each associated with a different base vocabulary size ranging from 128K to 256K.
 Token efficiency is measured across five representative domains, sampled from publicly available datasets: code~\citep{lozhkov2024starcoder}, math~\citep{numina_math_datasets}, chat~\citep{ding2023enhancing}, multilingual~\citep{penedo2024fineweb-2}, and web~\citep{lozhkov2024fineweb-edu}. \Tabref{tab:token_efficiency} shows that applying LZW \texttt{zip2zip} consistently improves token efficiency across all tokenizer and domains.
-Gains are particularly strong in structured domains like code and math—50\% higher than the base tokenizer.
+Gains are particularly strong in structured domains like code and math—with gains of 48\% and more over the base tokenizer.
 Interestingly, models with larger vocabulary sizes do not always achieve better token efficiency, suggesting that simply enlarging the vocabulary size is not sufficient to improve it.